flumeapp/help.flumeapp.com/preferences/flumepro.md

 - [Upload photos/videos.](/views/upload.md)
 - [Add multiple accounts.](/preferences/accounts.md) You can add and easily switch between as many accounts as you like.
 - A good feeling :)

-Flume for Mac via [Setapp](https://go.setapp.com/stp154) includes Flume Pro as standard and does not require any additional upgrade purchase, as it is covered by Setapp's monthly subscription fee.

 For more information on Flume Pro, please see the [Flume Pro FAQ.](http://support.flumeapp.com/customer/en/portal/topics/965352-flume-pro---faq/articles)